Meet Our Team

 Reilly obtained his Honours B.Sc. in Pharmacology from McGill University in May 2019, earning the Dean’s Convocation Prize upon graduation.
 His research focused on the characterization of antibodies for cancer therapy.
 His current research focuses on favoring the response of cancer patients to immunotherapy by altering the microbiome.

 Dennis obtained his B.Agr.Env.
 Sc. in Microbiology and Molecular Biotechnology from McGill University in June 2019, graduating as his class valedictorian.
 He has worked with the Canadian Space Agency and NSERC on the development of methods to characterize novel life detection platforms.
-He is currently fully dedicated to MicroPredictome as its CFO.
+Dennis was planning on pursuing a Diploma in Accounting, but withdrew from the program to work full-time on MicroPredictome as its CFO.

 Alexis obtained his Honours B.Sc. in Pharmacology from McGill University in May 2019.
 He has received multiple scholarships throughout is undergraduate degree.
 Much of his work has been in bioinformatics, which now focuses on the microbiome.
 At Genome Quebec, he has worked with some of Canada’s best bioinformaticians on the creation of data analysis pipelines.
 He is also the founder and president of Student Pharma, a non-profit group that teaches bioinformatics and chemoinformatics to students.